fr3dd/IDPortal/README.md

+# IDPortal
-Microsoft Forefront Identity Manager and Microsoft Identity Manager Portal environments.
+This repository contains a set of PowerShell cmdlets for developers and administrators to develop, deploy and manage Microsoft Forefront Identity Manager and Microsoft Identity Manager Portal environments.

 ## Features
 * Provides a more PowerShell-friendly way to leverage the Microsoft FIMAutomation snap-in
 * Provides a way to execute XPath queries and see the results in a PowerShell collection